 Try the microwave version.

+Wait.
+You can really use the microwave to make this sauce?
+Yep.
 The mircowave has long been used to cook breakfast foods from eggs to bacon.
-So, yep, you guessed it.
-You can actually make Hollandaise sauce entirely in the microwave.
+So, yep, you really can actually make Hollandaise sauce entirely in the microwave.

-All you have to do it combine the melted butter with lemon juice, whisked eggs, warm water or milk and cayenne pepper.
+All you have to do it combine the melted butter (so microwave the butter first by itself) with lemon juice, whisked eggs, warm water or milk and cayenne pepper in a glass bowl.
 Then microwave in 15 second increments, whisking in between.
 For about 30-45 seconds until it’s thick.